Who is Kathleen Hall?

 “Kathleen Hall is a pioneer in the Mindful Living movement of the 21st Century.”

-After many years working as an international stress expert at The Stress Institute, Dr. Hall noticed society’s lack of awareness that every thought, word and action affected their health.
-She realized that living mindfully is an antidote to stress, and subsequently founded Mindful Living Network in 2007 to promote mindfulness, health, stress resilience, and work life balance.
+Dr. Kathleen Hall is the Founder and CEO of the The Stress Institute®, and Mindful Living Network®.
+After many years working as an international stress expert at The Stress Institute®, she realized that Mindful Living® is an antidote to stress, and subsequently founded the Mindful Living Network® in 2007 to promote Mindful Living® mental and physical health, stress resilience, and work-life balance.

-During times of stress and crisis – the Washington Naval Yard shooting, the Newtown Massacre, the West Virginia and Utah coal miner tragedies, Katrina ravaging the Gulf Coast, Air France crash in Canada, London terrorist bombing, and the Runaway Bride – the national television and print media consistently seek the authoritative knowledge, information and direction of Dr. Kathleen Hall.
-Many media outlets look to her for the most credible and up-to-date information on stress-related topics and Mindful Living.
+During times of stress and crisis such as mass shootings, terrorist bombings, and disasters such as the Boston Marathon Bombing, the Washington Naval Yard shooting, the Newtown Massacre, the West Virginia and Utah coal miner tragedies, Katrina ravaging the Gulf Coast, Air France crash, London terrorist bombings, and the Runaway Bride – the national television and print media consistently seek the authoritative knowledge, information, and direction of Dr. Kathleen Hall.
+Many media outlets look to her for the most credible and up-to-date information on stress-related, lifestyle, and Mindful Living® topics.

-Kathleen is the author of four books: Mindful Living Everyday (Oak Haven, June 2014), Uncommon HOPE (Sourcebooks, 2010), A Life in Balance: Nourishing the Four Roots of True Happiness (AMACOM, January 2006)– 2008 Mom’s Choice Book Award winner, and winner of the prestigious 200 Nautilus Book Award; and Alter Your Life: Overbooked?
+She is the author of four books: Mindful Living Everyday (Oak Haven Press, 2018), Uncommon HOPE (Sourcebooks, 2010); A Life in Balance: Nourishing the Four Roots of True Happiness (AMACOM, January 2006) – 2008 Mom’s Choice Book Award winner, and winner of the prestigious 2007 Nautilus Book Award; and Alter Your Life: Overbooked?
 Overworked?
-Overwhelmed ?
-(Oak Haven, April 2005).
+Overwhelmed?
+(Oak Haven Press, April 2005).